 The buildings at SMCCCD's campuses are generally no taller than 3 stories, and future buildings are not likely to be taller than 3 stories in order to fit aesthetically in our campus environments.
 SMCCCD's existing elevators are hydraulic type elevators with no greater than 4 stops.
-Hydraulic elevators are less expensive to construct, and the technology is understood by operating personnel.
-As such, traditional single-post hydraulic elevators are the preferred elevator type at SMCCCD.
+Traditional single-post hydraulic elevators have been the most consistently installed elevator type across the District and continue to be accepted.
+Machine-Room-Less (MRL) are also acceptable to the District as they are often less expensive to construct, and the technology is understood by operating personnel.

 Twin-post hydraulic elevators, holeless hydraulic elevators and roped hydraulic elevators are not to be designed or installed without the express written consent of the Vice Chancellor of Facilities.
 Inverted holeless hydraulic cylinders are not allowed.

 Traction elevators would be considered provided the project design team puts forth a justification for such a recommendation and the recommendation is accepted in writing by the Vice Chancellor of Facilities.
-Machine-room-less (MRL) shall not be considered unless the State of California has adopted the MRL as a viable product in the Group V code additions.